zzdxjtu/S-cuda/README.md

 ```
 boudary.ipynb ##Calculate the weight map of the optic cup, optic disc, and background
 calculate_dice.py ##Calculate dice coefficient
+get_contour.ipynb ##Obtain the edge contour of the target object

 ```
 ### Acknowledge